 6. Do random acts of kindness

 Doing something good for someone you know can’t pay you back can make you feel better!
-More than half of participants in one study reported feeling happier and more energetic after helping others in need.
+More than half of the participants in one study reported feeling happier and more energetic after helping others in need.
 They also felt calmer.
-Other things that you can do is to buy them gifts for their special occasions.
+Another thing that you can do is to buy them gifts for their special occasions.

 7. Look at something green

-If your office has a great view of a park, now’s the time to enjoy the view.
-But if you’re facing a wall, then a screen saver of a field, lake, or meadow works just as well.
+If your office has a great park view, now’s the time to enjoy the view.
+But if you’re facing a wall, a screen saver of a field, lake, or meadow works just as well.
 Green calms the mind.
-There have been thousands of studies which prove that being out in nature has a positive effect on our mental wellbeing.
+There have been thousands of studies that prove that being out in nature has a positive effect on our mental well-being.
 And hence that reason why Celtic-Knot is green too!

 8. Have some scents handy